ktroy02/World-War-1-Poster-Fun/README.md

 ![Most Negative Poster](https://tile.loc.gov/storage-services/service/pnp/cph/3g10000/3g11000/3g11700/3g11709v.jpg)

 This German poster, produced just after the war's end in 1919, shows a returning prisoner of war clutching his belongings and looking bewildered, with other returning prisoners visible in the background.
 The text announces information, advice, and help for returning POWs.
-The score of -0.9643 makes it the most negative poster in the dataset, textually speaking — a fitting reflection.
+The score of -0.9643 makes it the most negative poster in the dataset, textually speaking, a fitting reflection.
 Where other posters asked civilians to give money or enlist, this one confronts the aftermath: broken men returning to a broken country, in need of basic guidance just to navigate civilian life again.

 🔗 [View on Library of Congress](https://www.loc.gov/item/2004665987)